 Residence Life at Georgia Southwestern State University offers students the opportunity to meet new people and make life-long friends, to feel a sense of independence, yet belong to a community, and to be in close contact with people who have values, attitudes, desires, and academic interests different from their own.
-They will be challenged to question, to think, and to grow as individuals.
-Students living on campus are more involved in leadership roles than their off-campus peers, including Student Government, sororities and fraternities, campus honorary organizations, the Campus Activities Board, the Orientation Team, the Residence Hall Association, and Hosts and Marshals.
-Living on campus can be a real PLUS if the student wants to become involved in campus life.
+Residential students will be challenged to question, to think, and to grow as individuals.
+At GSW, and at most institutions with residence halls, students living on campus are often more involved in leadership roles than their off-campus peers, in organizations such as the Student Government Association, Greek sororities and fraternities, academic honor societies, the Campus Activities Board, the Orientation Team, and a host of other social, cultural and service-related groups.
+Living on campus can be a real PLUS for students who wish to become and remain involved in campus life.